World leaders send congratulations as Donald Trump claims victory

 DUBAI: World leaders have started offering their congratulations to Donald Trump following his victory in the US presidential election on Wednesday.

+Saudi Arabia’s King Salman sent a cable of congratulations to Trump following his win.
 He wished Trump success in his endeavors, and the American people further progress and prosperity.

-Meanwhile Sheikh Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates, emphasized the strength and significance of the UAE’s relationship with the United States.
+Meanwhile, Sheikh Mohamed bin Zayed Al-Nahyan, President of the United Arab Emirates, emphasized the strength and significance of the UAE’s relationship with the United States.

 “The UAE and the US are united by an enduring partnership based on shared ambitions for progress,” Sheikh Mohamed bin Zayed Al Nahyan said, expressing optimism about the continued collaboration.